9 Easy and Effective Low Impact Workouts for Beginners

 WHY IS LOW IMPACT EXERCISE GOOD?

-Low impact exercise is a great option for virtually everyone.
-It provides the same benefits as other activities such as increased strength, cardiovascular health, and improved endurance and stamina, all with less risk of injury.
+Low-impact exercise is an excellent option for virtually everyone.
+It provides the same benefits as other activities, such as increased strength, cardiovascular health, and improved endurance and stamina, all with less risk of injury.

 These exercises are easy on the joints and incorporate fluid-like motions, making them ideal especially for those at higher risk of injury, recovering from an injury, or looking for a new fitness routine.

 Absolutely!
-In the beginning, you may need to exercise for a longer period of time to get the same amount of calorie expenditure as other activities.
-But as your fitness level increases, you can do low impact exercises with greater intensity.
+In the beginning, you may need to exercise for a more extended period to burn the same amount of calories as other activities.
+But as your fitness level increases, you can do more intense low-impact exercises.

 Always consult your physician or a licensed professional before beginning any new workout regimen, but generally speaking, yes.
-According to the CDC, it is recommended that adults over the age of 18 get at least 150 minutes of exercise each week (moderate intensity) or 75 minutes with vigorous intensity.
+According to the CDC, adults over 18 should get at least 150 minutes of exercise each week (moderate intensity) or 75 minutes with vigorous intensity.

 Don’t forget to take time to rest as well, especially when participating in higher-intensity exercises.
-Rest and recuperation are extremely important for your overall health and may also help prevent overuse and injury.
+Rest and recuperation are crucial for overall health and may help prevent overuse and injury.

-In addition to our list mentioned above, you can also find many circuit-training low impact workouts online.
-If that is something that interests you, start with these simple 6 low impact cardio exercises compiled by ACE-certified personal trainer, Nicole Davis.
+In addition to our abovementioned list, you can find many circuit-training low-impact workouts online.
+If that interests you, start with these simple 6 lowimpact cardio exercises compiled by ACE-certified personal trainer Nicole Davis.

 [Elly: You can also try these low impact bodyweight resistance exercises.
 You don’t need any equipment, and there are three different level options.
 Therefore, you can choose the one that’s right for you].